 XAML and Ruby on their own are standard and well-supported technologies and most likely IronRuby will soon be that as well.
 However, the combination of XAML and IronRuby for GUI-development is much less standard and we are unsure whether that status is going to improve.
 The standard method of compiling XAML to static CLR-classes in Visual Studio is not a good match for DLR-based Ruby.
 The interoperability issues between the languages and their different type-systems carries a price.
 The relative immaturity of IronRuby creates a problem of bugs and lacking features in the language and poor tool/debugging support.
 Therefore the question arises why choose IronRuby as the language for GUI logic instead of C#, the more standard language for WPF event handler coding?
-The answer is not obvious and careful weighing of the alternatives was done before proceeding with (Iron)Ruby.The argument for IronRuby (and against C#) in the end was following.
+The answer is not obvious and careful weighing of the alternatives was done before proceeding with (Iron)Ruby.The argument for IronRuby (and against C#) in the end was the following.

 First, we estimated that it would provide lower learning curve and hence higher productivity for our many marine-engineer developers.

 Second, NapaBasic is a dynamically typed language and that translates more naturally to another dynamically typed language instead of the statically typed C#.
 Since very little type information is present in the source language, it is difficult to generate enough of it to the target language to satisfy the C# compiler.

 Third, the power and flexibility of Ruby's various meta-programming capabilities (like addition of methods and local variables to object at runtime) help to create part of the “glue”, “patching” and “bridging” that are needed to make the transform between the different technologies work.

 Finally, any issues that are raised because of the immaturity of IronRuby, we were optimistically hoping to vanish before we would reach production state in the transformation.
 From the developments seen in IronRuby after our decision it seems that our optimism has not been in vain).

+A.3.1 Section here (Proof of concept?)

-Listing 1 is an example of IronRuby-code resulting from the transformation.
+Listing A.1 is an example of IronRuby-code resulting from the transformation.

-Listing 1: A conversion result
+Listing A.1: A conversion result

 ...